migarciaduran/FaithFundamentals/Planning/Guidelines.md

    - Work through the workbook lesson during the week (fill-in-the-blank, Scripture lookups)
    - This is done over the weekend, not on Sunday morning
    - Arrive to class with answers already completed and ready to turn in
+   - **For 2-week lessons (L1, L3):** Complete the homework over both weeks and turn it in after the second Sunday

 5. **Attend Class and Turn In Homework**
    - Homework will be collected and marked with correct answers